espressif/developer-portal/content/blog/zephyr-max-wifi-throughput/index.md

 </tbody>
 </table>

-### 6.4.
-Comparative results chart:
+### 5.4.
+Comparative results chart

+These results are provided below.

 ![](./img/compare-results-chart.webp)

-These results provide valuable insights into the dynamic relationship between network parameters and ESP32-S3 Wi-Fi throughput.
-Developers can leverage this information to fine-tune their applications for optimal performance in diverse network scenarios.
-Adjust parameters based on specific requirements and network conditions to achieve the desired outcome.
+These are valuable insights into the dynamic relationship between network parameters and ESP32-S3 Wi-Fi throughput.
+It is possible to fine-tune these parameters to achieve optimal performance in diverse network scenarios.

-## 7. Conclusion
+## 6. Conclusion

-The issue of measuring the evolution of communication performance in response to changes in the values of the Zephyr OS Wi-Fi network stack configuration parameter using the ESP32-S3_devkitM development board was presented.
-By installing, configuring, and utilizing the iperf and zperf tools, and following the procedure outlined in this article, it was possible to tangibly observe the performance evolution as the configuration parameters were modified.
+This article presented how to measure communication performance in response to changes in the values of the Zephyr OS Wi-Fi network stack configuration parameter.
+The ESP32-S3-DevKitC-1 development board was used.

+By installing, configuring, and utilizing the `iperf` and `zperf` tools, and following the procedure outlined in this article, it is possible to tangibly observe the performance evolution as the configuration parameters are modified.